JuliaGraphics/Luxor.jl/docs/src/tutorial/design-a-logo.md

 To tidy up, it's a good idea to move the code into functions (to avoid running too much in global scope), and do a bit of housekeeping.

-Also, a background for the icon would look good. [`squircle`](@ref) is useful for drawing shapes that occupy the space between pointy rectangles and inefficient circles.
+Also, a background for the icon would look good. [`squircle`](@ref) is useful for drawing shapes that occupy the space between pointy dull rectangles and space-inefficient circles.

 The final script looks like this: